bigtimecodersean/bigtimecodersean.github.io/projects.md

 ### [African Water Basin Temperatures](https://github.com/bigtimecodersean/African_Water_Basin_Temperatures)

-The goal of this project was to plot a high-resolution figure showing the average increaes in air temperature in African Water Basics, from 2000-2014.
+The goal of this project was to plot a high-resolution figure showing the average increase in air temperature in African Water Basics, from 2000-2014.

 ### [Predicting Heart Disease](https://github.com/bigtimecodersean/Key_Indicators_of_Heart_Disease)